ashtonw7/writing-with-no-purpose/posts/dna.md

 ---
-title: 'My DNA Isn’t All That Great'
+title: "My DNA Isn't All That Great"
 slug: 'dna'
 author: 'Ashton Winters'
 quote: 'I feel like when I was a baby, there wasn’t much instilled in my DNA at all.
 A baby parrot can probably speak English.
 You can barely even hold a conversation with a human baby, and if you do it won’t be very engaging I’ll tell you that much.'